What is Quantitative Trading?

 - Quantitative trading methods enhance effective trading decisions through the use of computer algorithms to analyze and make profitable trading decisions.

-- It weeds out the emotion of fear and greed and promotes rational decision not leaving things to surmise or chance.
+- It weeds out the emotion of fear and greed and promotes rational decisions, not leaving things to surmise or chance.

 - Most Quantitative models are profitable only for a particular market type or condition for which the model was made.
 They need to be redeveloped as the market conditions evolve over time.